 Here at Localazy, we make automation easy to implement with our features.
 Developers, managers, and translators alike can benefit from automation to speed up their work processes while they focus on tasks that deserve their attention.
 Today, we’re talking about automation and productivity from the lens of localization.
 But first, let’s focus on the localization part.

 Every business wanting to expand globally learns in the process that localization is a must.
-That’s why the need for it keeps increasing: the global localization services market size is projected to go from USD $4.9M in 2022 to $11.2M in 2033, pointing at a compound annual growth rate of 7.2% from 2023 to 2033.
+That’s why the need for it keeps increasing: the localization services provider market, which was estimated at USD 49.6 billion in 2024, is expected to rise to USD 96.3 billion by 2033, at a CAGR of 7.6%.

 When you consider expanding to new markets, you should know that you’re about to approach people who share different cultures, backgrounds, and languages.
 Most importantly, you’re communicating with people who share different perspectives about what you consider the best products, best branding elements, and best marketing practices.